Middle School Program

 Technology

 Technology instruction is woven throughout the Middle School curriculum.
-Students learn to use technology to explore better ways to innovate, communicate, and collaborate.
-To ensure equal access to resources, all middle school students receive a Chromebook for their use at home and school.
+Technology instruction is focused on better ways to innovate, communicate, and collaborate.
+All students have use of the School’s laser cutter, 3-D printer, electronics components, film-making and graphic design equipment, and maker materials.To ensure equal access to resources, all middle school students receive a Chromebook for their use at home and school.

 Quakerism

-Our students learn that respect and compassion are the root of a strong community and that through our actions we can make the world a better place.Much of this work is conducted through Quakerism lessons in the classroom, on the Middle School Retreat, and during special programming and community building activities throughout the year.
+Much of this work is conducted through Quakerism lessons in the classroom, on the Middle School Retreat, and during special programming and community building activities throughout the year.
 Guided by the Quaker testimonies of simplicity, peace, integrity, community, equality and stewardship, our students learn to identify their personal core values, engage in mindfulness practices, and discuss ethics-based moral quandaries and questions.
 In 8th grade, students assist in guiding our community to enhance their understanding of Quaker practices through a variety of leadership opportunities, such as planning multi-age activities for Quaker Week and River Otter Field Day.
 Each week, students gather for Meeting for Worship in the Meeting House.
 Meeting begins in silence, so that students can settle and practice reflection.
 When moved to speak, participants are encouraged to share an idea or inspiration with the rest of the Meeting.
 The Meeting ends when the eighth graders initiate a handshake with their neighbors.

 High School Placement